 The Mission: To make disciples of Jesus Christ, for the transformation of the World.
 Local churches and extension ministries of the Church provide the most significant arenas through which disciple-making occurs.

-The Purpose: To promote the full participation of the Pacific Islanders in the California Pacific Annual Conference of the United Methodist and to be opened to consultation with the resident Bishop concerning all matters affecting the Pacific Islanders ministry on the Mainland and the Pacific.
+to promote the full participation of the Pacific Islanders in the California-Pacific Annual Conference of the United Methodist and to be opened to consultation with the resident Bishop concerning all matters affecting the Pacific Islanders ministry on the Mainland and the Pacific